A New Integral Equation and Some Integrals Associated with Number Theory: Introduction

-As usual, we put $\Re(s)=\sigma,$ $\Im(s)=t,$ for $s\in\mathbb{C}.$ Many authors [4, 5, 8, 9, 12, 13, 14] have utilized equation (1.1) and its variations to obtain many interesting relations among other special functions, as well as results on $\lambda(t).$ See also [10, 11] for some interesting ideas on integrals related to Riemann's $\xi$ function.
-The most widely cited example in the literature appears to be [14, eq.(2.16.1)] (for example, see [2, 7]), and its variant [14, eq.(2.16.2)]:
+We shall let $\Re(s)$ and $\Im(s)$ denote the real and complex parts, respectively, for $s\in\mathbb{C}.$ Many authors [5, 6, 10, 11, 14, 15, 16] have utilized equation (1.1) and its variations to obtain many interesting relations among other special functions, as well as results on $\lambda(t).$ See also [12] for some interesting ideas on integrals related to Riemann's $\xi$ function.
+The most widely cited example in the literature appears to be [16, eq.(2.16.1)] (for example, see [2, 8]), and its variant [16, eq.(2.16.2)]:

+Here we have a slightly modified Jacobi theta function $\psi(x)=\sum_{n\ge1}e^{-\pi n^2 x}.$ The purpose of this paper is to offer some further consequences of the integral formula (1.3) that appear to be overlooked.
+The main one being a new integral equation that has some resemblance to the Fredholm integral equation of the second kind, which may be helpful in studying the zero's of the Riemann $\xi$ function.
+The integral equation implies several known important facts, including the integral representation for the Riemann xi-function, and a convergent series involving the incomplete gamma function.
+We believe it is most likely that, developing properties of its solutions will lead to further information about the Riemann $\xi$ function. \begin{theorem} \it When $\Re(s)>1,$ we have